Botmasher/open-source-pots/atom/repo-notes-atom-atom.md

     - imports electron pieces like `BrowserWindow`, `clipboard`, `screen`
     - beyond that the Atom app's class is defined including the open method (run from `start`)
     - see closer look at `atom-application.js` below
-  - `atom-window` is included in the Atom application
-    - see closer look at `application-menu.js` below
-  - `application-menu` is included in the Atom application
+  - classes from other same-dir scripts are included in the Atom application
+    - `atom-window`, `application-menu` `atom-update-manager`, `atom-protocol-handler`, `file-recovery-service`
-    - see closer look at `atom-window.js` below
+    - see closer looks at specific `main-process` files below

 ## TODO learn more about:
 - socket files